What to do if your cat has hydronephrosis of the kidneys? Kidney diseases in cats and cats Multiple increase in the size of the kidneys in a cat

 • insufficient fluid intake or poor quality;

-• complications arising after pet sterilization or other surgical intervention.
+• complications that arise after sterilization of a pet or other surgical intervention.

 How does it manifest?

-As the disease progresses, the urinary organs work worse and worse.
+As the disease progresses, the urinary organs work less and less well.

-Feline kidney disease has different symptoms depending on the stage of hydronephrosis.
+Kidney disease in cats has different symptoms depending on the stage of hydronephrosis.
 The main stages of the disease and pathological changes are presented in the table:

-At the initial stages, the owners are not always able to determine hydronephrosis in a timely manner and consult a doctor.
-Symptoms tend to occur later in the course, when the disease is harder to cure.
-For disorders in cats and cats, the following pathological signs are characteristic:
+At the initial stages, owners are not always able to identify hydronephrosis in a timely manner and consult a doctor.
+Symptoms tend to occur in later stages, when the disease is more difficult to treat.
+The following pathological signs are characteristic of the disorder in cats:

-With such a pathology, the animal may have an increased body temperature.
+With this pathology, the animal may have an elevated body temperature.

 • enlarged abdominal cavity;